kharrison/UYLPasswordManager/README.markdown

 #### Parameters

 *identifier*
-The identifier of the keychain item to be deleted.
+The identifier of the keychain item to search for.

 *group*
 The keychain access group.
-This parameter is option and may be set to nil.
+This parameter is optional and may be set to nil.

 ### registerKey:forIdentifier: